julienpillis/DorkR/README.md

-# DorkRider
+# DorkR

-This is the robot we are making to scrap dorks.
+This is a robot to scrap data on the web.